 - Hang dry it in the sunlight or in the shade (if the weather is too hot).

 Don’t do the following:

 Does Thinx really work?

 Yes, they do.
 You now know that they work from my experience.

 Their website says the wicking layer of our signature period-absorbing technology has an application of non-migratory silver, commonly used in performance wear and medical devices to control odor and the spread of bacteria.
 “Non-migratory” means it won’t come off your undies and that it only responds to bacteria *on the fabric*, not on your skin (so your vaginal microbiome stays fresh and balanced!)

 How long does a pair of Thinx last?

-When maintained properly, from 2 to 5 years!
+When maintained properly, it lasts from 2 to 5 years!

 How long can I wear Thinx? (or) Can you wear Thinx all day? (or) How many hours can you wear period underwear?

 I’m not sure about the other period underwear as I’ve not used them.
 So, I’ll just share about Thinx.
 I wear them for 24 hours on my last 3 days.
 In the 1st 2 days.
 I’ll change it every 8 hours.